cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-browser-elem-2.png)

 That means it works!
 Hurray!
 The exact formatting/coloring of the information will likely look different on your computer, but if the information is there, that's what we care about.
 If you __don't__ see information about carbon in your browser, (a) make sure it's capitalized, (b) look in the VSCode terminal for the red error output.
 This is the first information needed to debug the problem (which your classmates and course staff can help you with).
+Your course staff can help you with the rest.

 ## Publishing

-Push your code into the cloud with that old command,
+Once we get the local testing version of the API route working, push it into the cloud with this command:

 ```bash
 func azure functionapp publish ________